benedekrozemberczki/GraphWaveMachine/README.md

 ### Requirements

-The codebase is implemented in Python 2.7. package versions used for development are just below.
+The codebase is implemented in Python 3.5.2 | Anaconda 4.2.0 (64-bit).
+Package versions used for development are just below.
 ```
 networkx          1.11
 tqdm              4.19.5
-numpy             1.13.3
+numpy             1.15.4
-pandas            0.20.3
+pandas            0.23.4
 pygsp             0.5.1
+texttable         1.5.0
 ```

 ### Datasets